 At Walter Eye Clinic in Tinley Park, we offer comprehensive eye exams for individuals experiencing any type of visual difficulty.
-Our team will use advanced testing methods such as visual fields testing and optical coherence tomography (OCT) imaging to measure how wide an area in front of your eyes can be seen clearly without turning your head from side-to-side.
+Our team will use advanced testing methods such as visual field testing and optical coherence tomography (OCT) imaging to measure how wide an area in front of your eyes can be seen clearly without turning your head from side to side.
 We also provide treatment options for those suffering from glaucoma and other conditions associated with peripheral vision loss.

 If you think that something might be wrong with your peripheral vision or have already been diagnosed with a condition causing this type of visual field defect, don’t hesitate to make an appointment at Walter Eye Clinic in Tinley Park as soon as possible!
 Our experienced optometrists will work closely with you to develop a customized plan designed just for you that could help improve your quality of life by restoring or preserving much-needed clarity around the edges of our world!